finite-galaxy/finite-galaxy/readme.md

 -->

 ### Major changes
+* Hyperjump fuel is based on your ship's effective mass (including cargo and carried ships)
 * Ship categories are based on total mass
   * `ship mass = hull mass + outfit space + cargo space`
 * Introduced core space, reserved for energy generators, shields and hull systems, and hyperdrives